 If your passwords are all the same or similar enough, take time before Black Friday to change at least a few of them, particularly for your Credit Union login, your credit cards, and any shopping websites you might use this holiday season.
 A password manager can help you keep track of all your passwords – Google offers one for free.
 But even if you try winging it, the inconvenience of forgetting a password and having to reset it is much less annoying than dealing with a hacked account or illegally-used debit card.

 Taking the time to implement these financial safety tips will go a long way in protecting you.
 And if you do decide to brave the crowds this holiday season, don’t forget to shop at locally-owned stores.
-They especially need our business in 2020 and many rely on in-person purchases.
+They especially need our business since the pandemic hi, and many rely on in-person purchases.
 Plus, these stores might not be as crowded and can provide a personal touch that big box stores and large online retailers lack.